-Finally, as part of the management company's active stewardship, ESG engagement efforts with companies contributing to heightened awareness and improvement in sustainable development policies are measured using the following indicators: (a) level of active engagement and voting policies, (b) number of engagement efforts, (c) voting rate and (d) participation in shareholder (or bondholder) meetings.
+Active stewardship for bondholders: ESG engagement efforts with companies, contributing to a heightened awareness and improvement in companies' sustainable development policies are measured using the following indicators: (a) level of active engagement and voting policies, (b) number of engagement efforts, (c) voting rate and (d) participation in shareholder or bondholder meetings.

 The portfolio's climate targets: The fund aims to reduce greenhouse gas emissions (GHG) by 50% in 2030 and 70% in 2040, and to achieve net zero by 2050.
-To monitor this target, the fund uses an aggregation of the emissions financed by each individual company, calculated using the following formula:

-(market value of the investment / value of the company including cash) x (Scope 1 GHG emissions + Scope 2 GHG emissions).
+To monitor this target, the fund uses an aggregation of the emissions financed by each individual company, calculated using the following formula: (market value of the investment / value of the company including cash) x (Scope 1 GHG emissions + Scope 2 GHG emissions).